cmclaughlin/spip/README.md

     pip install requirements.txt

-On OSX, open the 'Keychain Access' application.
+On OSX, open the `Keychain Access` application.
 You'll probably need to unlock the keychain and type in your password a few times.
-Double-click the 'System' icon in the 'Keychains' menu on the left.
-Next, under the File menu, select 'New Password Item'.
+Double-click the `System` icon in the `Keychains` menu on the left.
+Next, under the File menu, select `New Password Item`.
 Use these settings:

     Keychain Item Name: pip
     Account Name: your pypi proxy username